Oszust-Industries/School-Projects/README.md

 Languages: English

-<br /> Some projects reads and writes saves on your computer.
+Some projects reads and writes saves on your computer.

 ## Projects: